Introduction to How Cameras Focus

 Focus Problem or Camera Shake

-In some cases it is hard to tell if a soft image is due to focus or movement.
+In some cases it is hard to tell if a soft image is due to focus or movement or both.
 As a general rule, something out of focus will be soft on all sides.
 If there is movement (camera or subject), the softness is usually towards one side, two sides but not all sides.
 Look at the image below and see how the shot on the right shows a definitive ‘2nd image’ as the camera was moved during exposure, while the out of focus shot in the middle is just blurry all over (Click for larger view).

 Using Live View to Fine Tune Focus

 Live View is a way to get the best of both worlds.
 With a DSLR, you can use the digital display to check for perfect focus.
-This is usually reserved for stationary subjects so you can put your camera on a tripod, turn on Live View and in most cases, ‘zoom’ in to the scene and check your focus.
+This is easiest for stationary subjects so you can put your camera on a tripod, turn on Live View and in most cases, ‘zoom’ in to the scene and check your focus.
 If you shoot in macro mode, you might use Live View exclusively to confirm focus due to an extremely limited depth of field.

 Here’s a short video showing how I use live view.
 I have an old camera I’m focusing on, with a macro extension tube, so focus is critical.
 My camera is on a tripod to keep everything as steady and sharp as possible.

 As you have read, there are a lot of factors that go into making a sharp, well focused photo.
 There’s a lot that can go wrong, but if you are aware of how cameras focus and some common pitfalls, you can avoid them.
-It really comes down to making sure you have the best settings for each situation and then knowing what the camera can and should do.
+It really comes down to making sure you have the best settings for each situation and then knowing what the camera can and ‘should‘ do.
 Even if you practice perfect form, there will still be some out of focus (OOF) images, but the goal is to limit those.